unixzii/cyandev.io/data/posts/why-ownership-matters.md

 Swift has two kinds of types: **reference types**, and **value types**.

 Reference types are reference-counted, heap-allocated objects.
-They have the reference semantics when passing between functions.
+They have reference semantics when passed between functions.
 And typically, they can manage their underlying resources with `init` and `deinit` methods.
 When you write code like this:

 ```swift
 class Foo {